 Overall control defined as stable disease or partial response of irradiated metastases assessed using the RECIST (v 1.1) criteria on imaging such as computed Tomography (CT), magnetic Resonance Imaging (MRI) or Positron Emission Tomography (PET) scan or control on bone scan

-Time frame: Outcome to be assessed at 6 months and 1 year from end of SBRT
+Time frame: At the 6 month timepoint from end of SBRT

 Health Related Quality of Life

-Time frame: Outcome to be assessed at 6 months and 1 year from end of SBRT
+Time frame: Up to 12 months from the end of SBRT

 This platform is for informational purposes only and does not constitute medical advice.
 Always consult a qualified healthcare professional.